23 ways to save money on holidays

-At the very least, you should always make sure you've got a valid European Health Insurance Card (EHIC), which is free, so there really is no excuse – just apply online.
+At the very least, you should always make sure you've got a valid European Health Insurance Card (EHIC) or its post-Brexit replacement, the UK Global Health Insurance Card (GHIC).
+Like the EHIC, the GHIC is still free, so there really is no excuse – just apply online.

 We've got the lowdown on how to get cheap student travel insurance as a student.